 To submit a committee letter by mail

 - List the name of the pre-professional advisor submitting the committee letter for recommendation #1 ; indicate paper submission

 - Write committee letter in the name space for recommender s # 2 and #3; indicate paper submission

 - Pre-professional office should mail the committee letter to our Admissions office

-Yes, the program requires enrollment in four semesters and can be completed in 12 months by utilizing the two summer semesters.
+Yes, the program can be completed in 12 months.
+In this option, students will start the program in September and finish the following August.
 Students planning to matriculate to medical school immediately following program completion should submit their AMCAS application PRIOR to beginning the MAMS program.
 Some students do choose to complete a laboratory based thesis and complete the program in 2 years.

 Applicants should consult with their pre-professional office regarding the decision to apply to medical school in the summer prior to entering the program.
 Students who have applied to medical school should consult with Dr. Offner early in the fall semester so that our office can best support their medical school applications.